 Illustrations of how these components can be put together for specific crops can be seen in these panels from IBMA: IPM in practice.

-Use of biopesticides step 1: Pest monitoring
+Use of biocontrol and biopesticide products – Step 1: Pest monitoring

 Since biopesticide and biocontrol products are highly specific to a pest or a group of pests, they are the most effective when used against the correct pest.
 That is why you need to know which pest(s) they are dealing with.